AliNuriGUNESDOGDU/ur5sim/README.md

 # retrieve the sources (replace '$ROS_DISTRO' with the ROS version you are using)
 git clone -b $ROS_DISTRO-devel https://github.com/ros-industrial/universal_robot.git

+# instead use
+git clone -b $ROS_DISTRO-devel <your local repo address that you forked before>

 cd $HOME/catkin_ws